nerzh/Action-Cable-Swift/README.md

 OR

 <details>
-  <summary>If you still want to use "Starscream", then you can to copy this code for websocket client</summary>
+  <summary>SPOILER: If you still want to use "Starscream", then you can to copy this code for websocket client</summary>

 ```swift
 import Foundation